|

 Lodging:

-hotels and resort properties.
-Lodging REITs are not allowed to
+hotels, motels, and resort properties.
+Since Lodging REITs are not allowed to

-directly manage their hotel operations, but many arrange management
+directly manage their hotel operations, most hire nationally known

 -